0x4447-office/0x4447_webpage_documentation/docs/vpn/1.1.0/README.md

 ## Deploy Manually

-Before launching our product, you'll have to do some manual work to make everything work correctly.
+Before launching our product, you'll have to do some manual work to make everything is working correctly.
 Please follow these steps (the steps are generally described since Cloud experiance is expected):

 ::: warning
 Text starting with `PARAM_` needs to be replaced with real values.